 Dr. Becker serves as our Chief Operating Officer pursuant to an offer letter from us.
 During the fiscal year ended June 30, 2019, we entered into an employment agreement with each of Messrs.
 Simeonidis and Sakiris.
-Mr. Simeonidis' and Mr. Sakiris' employment agreements provide for them to serve as our President and Chief Financial Officer, respectively, in addition to their duties to our majority-owned subsidiary, without any additional compensation.
+Mr. Simeonidis' and Mr. Sakiris' employment agreements provide for them to serve as President and Chief Financial Officer, respectively, of our majority-owned subsidiary, and in accordance with their agreements, we require them to serve as our President and Chief Financial Officer, respectively, without any additional compensation.
 Dr. Becker is located in New York, New York and Messrs.
 Simeonidis and Sakiris are located in Sydney, Australia.